datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

 <a href="{{site.baseurl}}/assets/img/powerpoint/map2.png"> <img src="{{site.baseurl}}/assets/img/powerpoint/map2.png" /></a>

+There indeed exists an urban periphery around Barcelona which is predominantly unionists, but asserting that "Barcelona is not Catalonia" in terms of the question of independence is misleading.

 # Manipulation 7: Police violence against voters on October 1 may have been "fake news"